Brand Names: Duexis

 What is famotidine and ibuprofen (Duexis)?

-Famotidine is a histamine blocker.
-Famotidine works by decreasing the amount of acid the stomach produces.
+Famotidine decreases the amount of acid the stomach produces.

-Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
-Ibuprofen works by reducing hormones that cause inflammation and pain in the body.
+Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) that reduces hormones that cause inflammation and pain.

 Famotidine and ibuprofen is a combination drug.
 Ibuprofen treats the symptoms of arthritis.
 Famotidine helps reduce the risk of ulcers in the stomach or intestines that can be caused by long-term use of ibuprofen.